5 ways to connect with your audiences

 An audience needs to feel a connection with the communicator before they are ready to attend, listen, learn, and act on a message.
 They need to feel understood.
 They need to feel like they share common ground with you.
 They must believe that you are going to meet a need or solve a problem they have.

-The importance of connecting with your audience is a recurring theme throughout Communicating Nutrition: The Authoritative Guide (due for publication late 2019):
+The importance of connecting with your audience is a recurring theme throughout Communicating Nutrition: The Authoritative Guide:

 Chapter 1 conveys the foundational truth that communication is fundamentally a relational activity.
 Communication is more than a message – it is a two-way exchange of ideas and feelings between people – people who are connected.